mdfaiyaz4/SeekersStop/README.md

+Below is the complete `README.md` content, ready to copy and paste directly into your GitHub repository.

 # SeekersStop

-A role-based job portal backend built with Java and Spring Boot.
-SeekersStop connects job seekers and recruiters through a secure REST API, providing functionality for user authentication, job management, recruiter and job seeker profiles, company management, and job applications.
+A role-based job portal backend built with **Java 21 and Spring Boot**.
+SeekersStop connects job seekers and recruiters through a secure REST API, providing functionality for user authentication, job management, recruiter and job seeker profiles, company management, job applications, and CV management.

+The backend is containerized using **Docker and Docker Compose**, allowing the Spring Boot application and MySQL database to run together in an isolated environment.

+---

 ## Overview

 SeekersStop is designed around two primary user roles:

-- **Job Seeker** — can create and manage a professional profile, browse jobs, apply for jobs, and track applications.
+* **Job Seeker** — can create and manage a professional profile, browse jobs, apply for jobs, and track applications.
-- **Recruiter** — can manage a recruiter profile and company, create and manage job postings, view applications, and update application statuses.
+* **Recruiter** — can manage a recruiter profile and company, create and manage job postings, view applications, and update application statuses.

-The application follows a layered architecture using Controllers, Services, Repositories, DTOs, and Entities.
+The application follows a layered architecture using:

+* Controllers
+* Services
+* Repositories
+* DTOs
+* Entities

+---

 ## Features

 ### Authentication & Security

-- User registration and login
+* User registration and login
-- JWT-based authentication
+* JWT-based authentication
-- BCrypt password hashing
+* BCrypt password hashing
-- Role-based authorization
+* Role-based authorization
-- Separate permissions for `JOB_SEEKER` and `RECRUITER`
+* Separate permissions for `JOB_SEEKER` and `RECRUITER`
-- JWT request filtering using `OncePerRequestFilter`
+* JWT request filtering using `OncePerRequestFilter`
-- Protected REST endpoints
+* Protected REST endpoints
-- Centralized handling of authentication and authorization errors
+* Centralized handling of authentication and authorization errors

 ### Job Seeker

 Job seekers can:

-- Create a job seeker profile
+* Create a job seeker profile
-- View their own profile
+* View their own profile
-- Update their profile
+* Update their profile
-- Store skills, experience, CV, and contact information
+* Store skills, experience, CV, and contact information
-- Browse available jobs
+* Browse available jobs
-- View individual job details
+* View individual job details
-- Apply for jobs
+* Apply for jobs
-- View their applications
+* View their applications
-- View individual application details
+* View individual application details
+* Upload and download CVs in PDF format

 ### Recruiter

 Recruiters can:

-- Create a recruiter profile
+* Create a recruiter profile
-- View their own profile
+* View their own profile
-- Update their profile
+* Update their profile
-- Manage their associated company
+* Manage their associated company
-- Create job postings
+* Create job postings
-- Update job postings
+* Update job postings
-- Activate and deactivate job postings
+* Activate and deactivate job postings
-- View applications for their jobs
+* View applications for their jobs
-- Update application statuses
+* Update application statuses

 ### Company Management